 How to Light a Fire Under Your Brain’s Butt

-These strategies for productivity might not belong in a time management book – but they work for our ADHD Tribe.
+These strategies for productivity might not belong in a time management book — but they work for those of us with ADHD.

 I’ve always said to follow your passions without putting expectations on an outcome.
 If you love or are interested in something, pursue it and explore it.
 I did that last year when I started doing marketing for my favorite band, The Blue Twenty2’s.
 All I had going for me was a love of their music and a passion for telling others about it.